gafricano/nist-approved-crypto/README.md

 # Comprehensive List of NIST-Approved (& retrired) Cryptographic Algorithms

-#### Last update: 09/Dec/2024
+## Last update:
+### 09/Dec/2024

+## Motivation
 Since I found it hard to have a single place with a list of NIST-Approved Cryptographic Algorithms and Operations Modes I made this list to facilitate my own life or for someone else too.

-An interesting page to follow up with document revisions is here: [Crypto Publication Review Project](https://csrc.nist.gov/Projects/crypto-publication-review-project)
+## How to use this list?

-Use it at your discretion, if you want to add/correct/contribute feel free!
+  1. Use it at your discretion
+  2. If you want to add/correct/contribute feel free!
+  3. Check the traffic semaphore

+## Semaphore Explanation
+🟢 -> Still ok to use
+🟡 -> Some attention is required, i.e. revision underway, withdrawn warning.
+Check the comments or links
+🔴 -> Not authorized to use

-## 1. Symmetric Encryption Algorithms and Modes of Operation
+## 1. Symmetric Encryption Algorithms
 ### Advanced Encryption Standard (AES) :green_circle:
 A symmetric key algorithm standardized in [FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf) Supported key sizes: